mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 Yeah.
 So that at least would be my recommendation in this regard.
 **Michaela:** [00:10:00] So one of the things that I always also admire is this foundation of you call it balance and ambition.
 And I'm for example, a very, very ambitious person.
 And I really admire balance.
-I'm really not very good in getting it into my life.
+I'm really, I am not very good in getting it into my life.
 Somehow I always feel like a little bit defeated by my own ambition.
-And so I noted you were talking a lot about like the, the wellbeing of your employees and that, you know, they should be healthy and they should eat well, and there should be enough time and flexibility and things like that.
+And so I noted you talking a lot about like the, the wellbeing of your employees and that, you know, they should be healthy and they should eat well, and there should be enough time and flexibility and things like that.
 How are you as a person?